This story was written for the NYC Midnight Flash Fiction Challenge 2021, in which I placed 2nd.

 Object: bunch of grapes

-The vineyards knit handsome green stripes across the faces of the hills, but among them was a patch torn from the blanket to reveal bare threads and soil, and its grapes had shriveled on their bunches like little lungs squeezed shut.
+The vineyards stretched healthy green stripes across the faces of the hills, but among them was a scab where the grapes had shriveled on their bunches like little lungs squeezed shut.

 From atop a hill, the boy stared down at the blighted vines.
 His father would be unable to contribute to the royal wine barrels, and the vineyard would be razed.